iamjinme/fastorm/README.md

 ```
 ## Paginate results

 We create a `paginate` method to facilite managing cursors with lots of information or simply paginate results of any query.
-In a moment of this history we create an paginate to Sequalize available on [Github](https://github.com/mirabalj/sequelize-paginate-cursor).
+In a moment of this history we create an paginate to Sequalize available [here](https://github.com/mirabalj/sequelize-paginate-cursor).

 ```js